Efficient evaluation of risk allocations: Ordinary generating functions for unconditional expected allocations

-For notational convenience, we write the vector $\{e^{i2\pi j/k_{max}}\}_{0\leq j \leq k_{max - 1}}$ as $\widehat{\boldsymbol{e}}_1$.
-Then, we have that $\widehat{\boldsymbol{\mu}}_{1} = \mathcal{P}^{[1]}_S(\widehat{\boldsymbol{e}}_1)$.
+For notational convenience, we write the vector $\{\e^{i2\pi j/k_{max}}\}_{0\leq j \leq k_{max - 1}}$ as $\widehat{\boldsymbol{\e}}_1$.
+Then, we have that $\widehat{\boldsymbol{\mu}}_{1} = \mathcal{P}^{[1]}_S(\widehat{\boldsymbol{\e}}_1)$.
 Computing the inverse DFT of \eqref{eq:dft-allocation} yields the values of $E[X_1 \times 1_{\{S = k\}}]$ for $k = 0, \dots, k_{max}-1$.
 If $k_{max}$ is a power of 2, algorithms like the FFT of \cite{cooley1965algorithm} are especially efficient.

-Note that computing the cumulative expected allocations is trickier since division by $(1-t)$ is undefined for $|t| = 1$.
-One, therefore, requires simplifications before applying the FFT algorithm to the OGF of expected cumulative allocations.
-In practice, one only obtains a slight numerical advantage from using the FFT algorithm for expected cumulative allocations, which has algorithmic complexity $O(n \log n)$.
-If one computes expected allocations with the FFT algorithm and takes the cumulative sum of the result, the algorithmic complexity becomes $O(n \log n + n)$, which is only slightly longer than computing directly the cumulative expected allocations.
+Note that computing the cumulative unconditional expected allocations is trickier since division by $(1-t)$ is undefined for $|t| = 1$.
+One, therefore, requires simplifications before applying the FFT algorithm to the OGF of cumulative unconditional expected allocations.
+In practice, one only obtains a slight numerical advantage from using the FFT algorithm for cumulative unconditional expected allocations, which has algorithmic complexity $O(n \log n)$.
+Suppose one computes unconditional expected allocations with the FFT algorithm and takes the cumulative sum of the result.
+In that case, the algorithmic complexity remains $O(n \log n)$.

 One consideration when using the FFT algorithm is that one must select a truncation point large enough such that $f_{S}(k_{max}) = 0$.
 One could have a large value of $k_{max}$ if $S$ is a large portfolio or if individual risks have heavy tails.
-In the context of peer-to-peer insurance with a stop loss reinsurance contract with trigger $\omega$, we have $f_{S}(x) = 0$ for $x > \omega$, and $E\left[X_1 \times 1_{\{S = k\}}\right] = E\left[X_1 \times 1_{\{S = \omega\}}\right]$ for all $k \geq \pi$; thus stop loss contracts sets an upper bound to the truncation point required.
+In the context of peer-to-peer insurance with a stop loss reinsurance contract with trigger $\omega$, we have $f_{S}(x) = 0$ for $x > \omega$, and $E\left[X_1 \times 1_{\{S = k\}}\right] = E\left[X_1 \times 1_{\{S = \omega\}}\right]$ for all $k \geq \omega$; thus stop loss contracts sets an upper bound to the truncation point required.